sharetribe/flex-docs/src/docs/ftw-content/hosted-microcopy/index.md

 };
 ```

-In addition, the template has a new global Redux file
+In addition, the template has a global Redux file
 (_src/ducks/hostedAssets.duck.js_), which exports a Redux Thunk function
 called **fetchAppAssets**.
 This is the function that actually makes the
 calls to the Asset Delivery API.